Back to Blog

 A source-grounded research workflow has to do several things that a general LLM is not designed to do:

 • Pull the actual filing and read from it.
 Not summarize what filings of this kind tend to say.
 Not recall what was true in training data.
-Open the specific 10-K, 10-Q, 8-K, or earnings transcript and work from the words on the page.
+Open the specific 10-K, 10-Q, 8-K, or earnings transcript - free on the SEC's EDGAR database - and work from the words on the page.

 • Cite every meaningful claim back to the document it came from.
 A revenue figure should point to the line item in the filing it was pulled from.
 A management quote should point to the transcript and the speaker.
 A claim that cannot be cited is not a claim - it is a guess in a sentence shape.